 The Portage Terriers are a Junior A Hockey team based out of Portage la Prairie, Manitoba that play in the Manitoba Junior Hockey League.
-The Terriers were founded in 1942 and currently play out of the PCU Centre in Portage la Prairie.
+The Terriers were founded in 1932 and currently play out of Stride Place in Portage la Prairie.

 The Portage Terriers have an impressive winning history.
-The Terriers have been MJHL Turnbull Cup Champions ten times; six times out of the last eight years.
-The Terriers have also been Manitoba-Saskatchewan Anavet Cup Champions in 1973, 2005, and 2011.
-They were finalists in the 2015 Western Canada Cup and won the Royal Bank Cup at home in 2015.
+The Terriers have been MJHL Turnbull Cup Champions 12 times; eight from 2008-2019.
+The Terriers have also been Manitoba-Saskatchewan Anavet Cup Champions in 1973, 2005, 2011 and 2019.
+They have also won three national championships.
+The Memorial Cup in 1942, Centennial Cup in 1973 and RBC Cup in 2015.
 Along with team success, individual Portage Terriers have excelled as well.
-Some notable alumni include: Bryan Hextall, Black Jack Stewart, Junior Lessard, JP Vigier, Rick Blight, and Jason Kasdorf.
+Some notable alumni include: Bryan Hextall, Black Jack Stewart, Junior Lessard, JP Vigier, Rick Blight, Jason Kasdorf, Dean Stewart and Nick Henry.

-The Portage Terriers are committed to helping their young players develop their hockey skills in order to reach not only their hockey goals but scholastic as well.
-To view full list of scholarships awarded to Terriers please see the commitments page.
-The Terriers take pride in providing a leading level of play for all involved, we hope that you consider us when looking for an elite Junior A Hockey club.
+The Portage Terriers are committed to helping their young players develop their hockey skills in order to reach not only their hockey goals but their education as well.
+To view the full list of scholarships awarded to Terriers please see the commitments page.
+The Terriers take pride in providing a leading level of play for all involved and we hope that you consider us when looking for an elite Junior A Hockey club.

 Greatness: Yesterday, Today and Tomorrow

 A History of the Portage Terriers